What Is Early Intervention? - The 4 Ws of Early Intervention

 - Early intervention includes therapies that help children develop skills that they will build on as they grow, such as OT, PT, and speech.

-- In California, the program Early Start provides early intervention services to children with developmental delays or who are at risk of delays.
+- Each state has a program that provides free or low-cost early intervention services to children with developmental delays or who are at risk of delays.

-- Regional Centers, family resource centers, California Children's Services, health insurance, and education programs are common sources of funding for early intervention services.
+- Other state agencies, health insurance, and education programs are common sources of funding for early intervention.

 What is early intervention?